Ethan-Mircheff/LLM-Training-Data/README.md

 <p>
   This project is still in progress, so the files will be changing until it is more tested and finalized.
 </p>
+Project Athena © 2025 by Ethan Mircheff is licensed under CC BY-NC 4.0